ClouDesire/docusaurus/docs/modules-public-tenants.md

 ## How it works

-For each supported cloud provider, there is a platform module that manages the life-cycle of the public cloud tenants tied with the Cloudesire subscriptions.
+For each supported cloud provider, a specific platform module manages the life-cycle of the public cloud tenants tied with the Cloudesire subscriptions.

 When a customer orders a public tenant, a new account on the specific Cloud